Plan a Luxury Getaway to Tonga

 Ha’apai’s tranquil lagoons and consistent tradewinds also make the island group a popular destination for kitesurfing, while the abundance of eco-resorts and gorgeous natural surroundings make for a popular destination for yoga and wellness retreats.

 Find out more about Ha’apai in The Luxury Guide to Ha’apai.

-Luxury Travel to Vava’u
+Which Islands to Visit: Luxury Getaway to Vava’u

 The main drawcard for this adventure-packed island group, however, is the water activities, of which it offers some of the best in Tonga.
-Vava’u has the most whale swimming tours, is home to one of the South Pacific’s renowned blue marlin fisheries and has some of Tonga’s top dive sites.
+Vava’u has the most whale swimming tours, is home to one of the South Pacific’s renowned blue marlin fisheries, and has some of Tonga’s top dive sites.
 Needless to say, swimming with humpback whales, fishing charters and scuba diving is a must.

 Luxury stays in Vava’u can be found in the well-appointed holiday homes lining the cliffsides of the Port of Refuge, while the island group also has its fair share of private island resorts where you will be one of the very few exclusive guests at resorts that rarely have no more than five fales (beach bungalows).

 For more advice on planning a luxury trip to Vava’u, take a look at The Luxury Guide to Vava’u.